Writing the Perfect Script the “Made to Stick” Way.

 4. Connect Emotionally:

+What is your product?
 What emotion does your product bring out?

-Serious products?
-Ya right!
-Do not make the critical error of thinking since you have a “serious” product you can’t make it funny.
-Some of the greatest videos come from taking something serious and putting some humor to it.
 A perfect example of this is found in “The Last Lecture” book.
 Randy Paush had terminal cancer and was giving one last presentation before he died.
 Instead of presenting a serious presentation, he stood up and gave a presentation that had the audience smiling from ear to ear.
+Even if something is serious, it can always be made humorous.

 5. Tell Stories: They are the KEY

+What is your story?
 Does your story contain one of the 3 plots named below?

 THREE MAJOR STORY PLOTS